inoahdev/tbd/README.md

 List options:
         --list-architectures,    List all valid architectures for tbd files.
-                                 Also able to list architectures of the mach-o file from the provided path --list-tbd-flags,        List all valid flags for tbd files --list-objc-constraints, List all valid objc-constraint options for tbd files --list-platform,         List all valid platforms
+                                 Also able to list architectures of the mach-o file from a provided path --list-dsc-images,       List all images of a dyld_shared_cache from a provided path --list-objc-constraints, List all valid objc-constraint options for tbd files --list-platform,         List all valid platforms
-        --list-recurse,          List all valid recurse options for parsing directories --list-tbd-versions,     List all valid versions for tbd files
+        --list-recurse,          List all valid recurse options for parsing directories --list-tbd-flags,        List all valid flags for tbd files --list-tbd-versions,     List all valid versions for tbd files
 ```